• image

 Wednesday, 15 November 2023 22:08

-Get to know Mick Chalkley, SMPC and DFC Member
+Get to know Mick Chalkley, Chair of SMPC and DFC Member

-Mick Chalkley is a member of the Sandhurst Mission and Pastoral Council and the Diocesan Finance Council.
+Mick Chalkley is Chair of the Sandhurst Mission and Pastoral Council and a member of the Diocesan Finance Council.
 A parishioner at St Therese’s Kennington and educator, he believes the SMPC can help to create thriving vibrant parishes through authentic listening, and by embracing the gifts of people across the Diocese.

 At their first meeting in April, Members of the Sandhurst Mission and Pastoral Council (SMPC) recognised the critical need for their discernment and decision making to be well informed.
 To ensure robust communication between the leadership councils it was agreed that two Members of the SMPC would attend the College of Consultors (as participants without voting rights), and one Member would become a Member of the Diocesan Finance Council (DFC).